moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/devtools.md

 "DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING": true
 ```

+This can be located in `%AppData%/Discord` on Windows and `~/.config/discord` on Linux.

 ## Reading module sources

 See the [helpful extensions](/ext-dev/helpful-exts) page first for `patchAll` and how to use Spacepack.